2830: Eliminating in-country TB transmission in the UK: defining the added value of whole genome sequencing

 What the project aims to do

-Tuberculosis is a bacterial infection which can be lethal if left untreated.
-The main aim of this project consists on learning from past cases of tuberculosis in the UK to predict which persons will likely be infected in the future.
-These results will allow more precise public health interventions that should lead to the elimination of transmission person-to-person of this pathogen in the UK.
+Tuberculosis (TB) is a bacterial infection which can be lethal if left untreated.
+The main aim of this project consists of learning from past cases of tuberculosis in the UK to predict which persons will likely be infected in the future.
+These results will allow more precise public health interventions that should lead to the elimination of person-to-person transmission of this pathogen in the UK.
 To achieve this goal, we will:

-• analyse tuberculosis genomes (that is, genetic information contained in the bacteria) collected by the UKHSA since 2018 to infer past transmission events
+• analyse tuberculosis genomes (that is, genetic information contained in the bacteria) collected by the UK Health Security (UKHSA) since 2018, in order to infer past transmission events

-• connect these transmission events to patients data to identify the features most likely associated with tuberculosis transmission
+• connect these transmission events to patients’ data in order to identify the features most likely associated with tuberculosis transmission

 Why this project is important

-However, the elimination of tuberculosis community transmissions, causing 25% of tuberculosis infections in the UK, is a costly process involving the tracing and testing of all contacts of the persons infected, and has so far failed in several part of the country.
-A better understanding of tuberculosis community transmission in the UK is therefore warranted to improve public health interventions and to eliminate these tuberculosis community transmissions.
+However, the elimination of tuberculosis community transmissions (which are responsible for 25% of tuberculosis infections in the UK) is a costly process involving the tracing and testing of all contacts of the persons infected, and has so far failed in several parts of the country.
+A better understanding of tuberculosis community transmission in the UK is therefore required in order to improve public health interventions and to eliminate these tuberculosis community transmissions.

 Who the data is about